ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * Start iQonrol with opened debugging-console of your browser (mostly you need to press <kbd>F12</kbd> to open it)
 * Switch to the console-window and reproduce the bug
 * Look for messages in the console-window
-* When errors appear, the number of the line, wich caused the error, is listed
+* When errors appear, the number of the line, which caused the error, is listed
 * Please click on this line-number and make a screenshot of the faulty line:

 ![Troubleshooting console window](img/troubleshooting_consolewindow.png)